jonathanglasmeyer/bachelor/thesis/src/Main.md

 ## Implementation

-The pipeline is implemented with a collection of standalone command line tools and a set of Bash and Python scripts^[The source code is available here: <https://github.com/jonathanewerner/bachelor/tree/master/bin>].
+The pipeline is implemented with a collection of standalone command line tools and a set of shell and Python scripts^[The source code is available here: <https://github.com/jonathanewerner/bachelor/tree/master/bin>].

 The tasks are the following, in chronological order: